Ajoo/ajoo.github.io-src/content/SDR/RTL-SDR.md

 * [Osmocom rtl-sdr wiki](http://sdr.osmocom.org/trac/wiki/rtl-sdr)
 * [RTL-SDR subreddit](https://www.reddit.com/r/RTLSDR/) A subreddit dedicated to RTL-SDR.
 Make sure to check their wiki which is filled with useful information.
 * [rtlsdr Community Wiki](http://rtlsdr.org/)
+* [superkuh's website](http://superkuh.com/rtlsdr.html) An absolute bible when it comes to the internals of RTL-SDR USB dongles.
+Tons of useful information, links to datasheets, schematics, etc...

+# Educational Links:

+* [University of Colorado's Communications Lab](http://www.eas.uccs.edu/~mwickert/ece4670/) Make sure to check out their lab assignments, particularly Lab 6 which this blog post draws inspiration from;
+* [Stanford's Analog and Digital Communication Systems 2014 course](http://web.stanford.edu/class/ee179/) Again, make sure to check out the lab assignments with lots of RTL-SDR materials;